l-panther/car-repair/README.md

 The url of the existing website is: http://mobilecarbodyrepair.co/.

 This website is an example of my front-end web development capabilities.
-For more information about the development of this project, read the Development Plan for Car Repair.